isiahmeadows/mithril.js/design/core/hyperscript.md

 - `onevent: (ev) => ...`, `onevent: [(ev) => ..., options = false]` - Set event listeners, optionally with options.
 	- See [the events documentation](events.md) for how this would work.

-- `duringCommit: (elem) => newAttrs?` - Specify a callback to be called during update.
+- `beforeCommit: (elem) => newAttrs?` - Specify a callback to be called before update on the corresponding node.
 You can also specify new attributes to apply in this callback, but not arbitrary children.
 	- See [the events documentation](events.md) for how this would work.

 - `blockRemoval: (elem) => promise` - Specify a callback to be called to block removal of the parent element.